-EU countries have to draw up national plans to increase the number of nearly zero-energy buildings.
+EU countries have to draw up national plans to increase the number of NZEBs.

-A European Commission progress report from 2013 found that EU countries had to significantly step up their efforts to take advantage of the opportunities presented by nearly zero-energy buildings.
+A European Commission progress report from 2013 found that EU countries had to significantly step up their efforts to take advantage of the opportunities presented by NZEBs.

 Information from individual countries

-In 2014, the European Commission examined progress across EU countries towards the nearly zero-energy buildings target.
+In 2014, the European Commission examined progress across EU countries towards the NZEB target.
 This updated information is presented in two templates.

-The first template presents information on intermediate targets and policy measures for nearly zero-energy buildings.
-The second template provides information on the national application of the definition of nearly zero-energy buildings from the Energy Performance of Buildings Directive.
+The first template presents information on intermediate targets and policy measures for NZEBs.
+The second template provides information on the national application of the definition of NZEBs from the Energy Performance of Buildings Directive.

 A 2012 study provides guidance to EU countries and the European Commission to ensure nearly zero-energy requirements become the norm for any new building in the EU.

-In October 2014, the European Commission published a report about the information communicated by Member States on Nearly Zero-Energy Buildings (NZEBs).
+In 2014, the European Commission published a report, accompanied by a Background Paper, about the information communicated by EU countries on NZEBs.

-The working version of the Progress Report gives an overview of the differences in progress between the Member States concerning the implementation of the NZEB requirements (EPBD article 9), showing a clear improvement, both quantitatively and qualitatively, of the information submitted to the European Commission in preparation of the Commission progress report of 28 June 2013.
+The working version of the Progress Report gives an overview of the differences in progress between countries concerning the implementation of the NZEB requirements (Energy Performance of Buildings Directive article 9).

 In 2016, the Commission's Joint Research Centre prepared a Synthesis Report on the National Plans for Nearly Zero Energy Buildings (NZEBs) .
 The report analyses EU countries' National Plans to assess progress towards NZEBs and evaluates the different aspects of the definitions used by countries.